 Join Ranco Mastatal's diverse team of permaculture instructors Scott Gallant, Mitch Haddad, Santiago Miranda, Rachel Jackson, Sam Kenworthy, and Laura Killingbeck for this annual life-changing 2-week experience.
 The course covers the core Permaculture Design curriculum and emphasizes creating diverse multi-functional human landscapes based on ecological patterns.
 Utilizing Rancho Mastatal as a living classroom, the class will mix lectures and hands-on work, exploring design solutions for both temperate and tropical regions.
 Putting Permaculture into practice, the course concludes with students working in teams to create their own permaculture site design.
 This course is applicable to anyone with an interest in designing resilient and regenerative futures as well as professionals in the fields of architecture, planning, ecology, education, farming and community development.
 The whole-systems design thinking outlined in the course will give participants the tools to re-design and improve their surroundings; from gardens, farms and homes, to livelihoods, relationships and communities.

 May 08, 2017 13:00 - May 12, 2017 14:12

 Presented By: ECHO

 ECHO offers over 350 varieties in its Florida seed bank requiring diverse approaches to growing, processing, and storing seeds.
-This three-day course will begin in ECHO’s seed production plots to help participants better understand how crops are managed and harvested.
+This five-day course will begin in ECHO’s seed production plots to help participants better understand how crops are managed and harvested.
 Techniques related to both wet and dry processing of seeds will be practiced, as well as, essential tasks such as germination testing.
 Long-term seed storage approaches including vacuum sealing and cold storage will be explored, emphasis will be placed on seed saving technologies and approaches for challenging tropical locations.

 May 22, 2017 09:00 - May 24, 2017 17:00